Semester 1 Credit Value: | 10 |

 - To introduce Stage 2 students to social geography as the study of the construction and expression of social relations across space.

-- To introduce the key concepts of social geography and structures of social relations played out across these sites (e.g. gender, class, disability, sexuality, race).
+- To introduce the key concepts of social geography (for example, home, community, sustainability) and structures of social relations played out across these sites (e.g. gender, class, disability, sexuality, race).

-- To examine these concepts and structures of social relations with reference to empirical examples drawn from the research literature and staff research.
+- To examine these concepts and structures of social relations with reference to empirical examples drawn from the research literature, staff research and contemporary events.

 - To introduce a range of case study settings, scales and everyday dilemmas as a means to illustrate the intersection of these concepts in action.

-To build on student knowledge and understanding of core concepts and case study examples by engaging them in setting and solving puzzles and challenges in contemporary social geography through study group exercises, critical engagement with the research literature, and through a range of activities achieved via digital delivery of synchronous and asynchronous learning opportunities.
+- To build on student knowledge and understanding of core concepts and case study examples by engaging them in setting and solving puzzles and challenges in contemporary social geography.

 By the end of the course students should be able to: